Why is the Greenwich meridian the reference meridian?

 From the average time of a fishing village to the reference time, Greenwich time was born.
-However, at that time, no division of the world into time zones.
-Each nation defined its hour in relation to the path of the sun in the sky: when it reached its peak, it was noon.
-Many cities proposed to become the world's leading meridian, notably London with the Greenwich district and Paris with the Saint-Sulpice district.
+However, at that time, no division of the world into time zones had really been proposed.
+Each nation defined its time according to the path of the sun in the sky: when it reached its highest point, it was noon.
+Many cities proposed themselves to become the world meridian of reference, notably London with the Greenwich district and Paris, with the Saint-Sulpice district.

-Finalement, 2 August 1880, at the conclusion of negotiations, Greenwich was adopted as the world's legal time.
-Since then, Greenwich's average time has been temporal reference throughout the world for most of the XXèmecentury.
-While London won the battle of the schedule, it seems that the City of Light has won the war of watchmaking, as its walls contain many renowned master watchmakers, among them Charlie Paris!
+Finally, on August 2, 1880, after negotiations, Greenwich was adopted as the world legal time.
+Since then, Greenwich Mean Time has served as the world's time reference for most of the 20th century.
+If London has won the time battle, it seems that the city of light has won the watchmaking war, as its walls contain many famous master watchmakers, including Charlie Paris!

 But think again!
-Recent studies have revealed astonishing revelations:“meridian origin” (supposed to mark by convention the zero degree of longitude) is offset 102.5 meters to the west from what should be its position.
-Greenwich would not be at longitude 0 but at longitude 00° 00′ 05.3.
+Recent studies have made some astonishing revelations: The "prime meridian" (supposed to mark zero longitude by convention) is shifted 102.5 meters to the west from what should be its position.
+Thus, Greenwich would not be located at longitude 0 but at longitude 00° 00′ 05.3.
 Today the correct term for GMT is UTC.
 UTC is an even more accurate time than GMT!
 Find out by visiting our watch blog, where UTC time comes from and how it is calculated.